Medically reviewed by Drugs.com. Last updated on Apr 13, 2022.

-Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart.
+Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 - Shortness of breath (dyspnea), initially while exercising and eventually while at rest

-Your heart has two upper chambers (atria) and two lower chambers (ventricles).
-Each time blood passes through your heart, the lower right chamber (right ventricle) pumps blood to your lungs through a large blood vessel (pulmonary artery).
+The typical heart has two upper chambers (atria) and two lower chambers (ventricles).
+Each time blood passes through the heart, the lower right chamber (right ventricle) pumps blood to the lungs through a large blood vessel (pulmonary artery).

-In your lungs, the blood releases carbon dioxide and picks up oxygen.
-The oxygen-rich blood then flows through blood vessels in your lungs (pulmonary arteries, capillaries and veins) to the left side of your heart.
-Ordinarily, the blood flows easily through the vessels in your lungs, so blood pressure is usually much lower in your lungs.
+In the lungs, the blood releases carbon dioxide and picks up oxygen.
+The blood typically flows easily through blood vessels in the lungs (pulmonary arteries, capillaries and veins) to the left side of the heart.

 Pulmonary hypertension is classified into five groups, depending on the cause.